-I formed several performing bands throughout my teens and when I was 20, a band that I played nationally with for 8 years.
+I formed several performing bands throughout my teens and when I was 20, the band "Red Dog Revival" that I played nationally with for 8 years.
 All the while, I taught guitar lessons full time in Park City as my main source of income.
 As a group of 3 or 4 rock musicians our band played a large array of original music focused on fusion of genres.
 We also played countless classic rock covers and would often play sets that were 3 hours or longer.
 Playing in a rock band provided me insight and experience into the world of band management, studio recording, and touring.

 Eventually I would graduate my apprenticeship with the school I worked for and be moved into a basic faculty position.
 I became the first and only teacher at the time to exceed the school director in student retention, advancing me quickly up the rungs of the latter from an “apprentice” to “basic rate faculty” to “advanced faculty” and finally to “veteran faculty” within a 5 year span.
 I had quickly become one of the most popular teachers at the school.
 I attribute this success to my personalized approach and patient temperament.

 During my time with the school, I also hosted an open mic each week on Main Street in Park city.
 Hosting open mic required that I learn a large volume of songs very quickly which helped me develop a method I now use to teach others to do the same.
 Along the way I collaborated with an array of local musicians playing different instruments such as Keys, Harmonica, Ukulele, Mandolin & Banjo.

 It’s now my pleasure to teach and rehearse out of my own studio and serve the community in something I find to be invaluable: the joy of music!
 I’ve spent a great deal of time and energy putting the right touches on my studio in order to create a safe environment for education, growth, and creativity.
 It's my hope you’ll enjoy playing music in this space as much as I do!